One-skeleton posets of Bruhat interval polytopes: Introduction

 Torus orbits in $G/B$ and their closures are a rich family of varieties, studied since Klyachko \cite{Klyachko} and Gelfand--Serganova \cite{Gelfand-serganova} with close connections to matroids and Coxeter matroids \cite{coxeter-matroids}.
 One class of torus orbit closures has received considerable interest \cite{lee-conjecture, lee-retractions, lee-toric-bip, lee-poincare} of late: \emph{generic} torus orbit closures in Schubert varieties.
 A torus orbit closure $Y \subset X_w$ is called generic if $Y^T=X_w^T$; we write $Y_w$ for any generic torus orbit closure in $X_w$.

 One of the main properties of interest for torus orbits in the flag variety has historically been their singularities \cite{Carrell-normality, Carrell-smooth-point} and in particular determining when they are smooth.
-For Schubert varieties themselves, smoothness was famously characterized by Lakshmibai--Sandhya \cite{Lakshmibai-sandhya} in terms of permutation pattern avoidance.
-In our next main theorem, we resolve a conjecture of Lee and Masuda \cite{lee-conjecture} by classifying when $Y_w$ is smooth.
+For Schubert varieties themselves, smoothness was famously characterized by Lakshmibai--Sandhya \cite[Thm.~1]{Lakshmibai-sandhya} in terms of permutation pattern avoidance.
+In our next main theorem, we resolve a conjecture of Lee and Masuda \cite[Conj.~7.17]{lee-conjecture} by classifying when $Y_w$ is smooth.

-\begin{introthm}[Conjectured by Lee--Masuda \cite{lee-conjecture}; Proven below as Corollary~\ref{cor:smooth-conjecture}] Let $w \in S_n$, then $Q_w$ is a simple polytope if and only if it is simple at the vertex $\bs{w}$; equivalently, $Y_w$ is a smooth variety if and only if it is smooth at the point $wB$. \end{introthm}
+\begin{introthm}[Conj.~7.17 of Lee--Masuda \cite{lee-conjecture}; Proven below as Corollary~\ref{cor:smooth-conjecture}] Let $w \in S_n$, then $Q_w$ is a simple polytope if and only if it is simple at the vertex $\bs{w}$; equivalently, $Y_w$ is a smooth variety if and only if it is smooth at the point $wB$. \end{introthm}

 Theorem~\ref{thm:intro-smooth} is proven by showing (see Theorem~\ref{thm:degree-monotonicity}) that the degree of a vertex of $Q_w$ is an ordering preserving function of the poset $P_w$.